rmfatemi/bitvoker/README.md

 - ⚡ **Dynamic Configuration**: Update settings without restarting the server

 ## Setup
-This repository supports two ways of running bitvoker.
+This repository supports two ways of running **bitvoker**.
 For a consistent and isolated environment, **using Docker is recommended**.

----

 ### Using Docker (Recommended)